mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 1. Simplicity of creation, change and support

-    Asynchronous distributed processing of messages bring quite some extra complexity into the software.
-We constantly work on reducing this price.
-The code gets optimized, at first place, for increased readability and easiness to understand for all the team members, for the cost of change and support.
+    Asynchronous distributed message processing brings quite some extra complexity into the software product.
+You should constantly work on reducing this price.
+The code gets optimized to be, at first place, readable and straightforward for all the team members, cheap to be changed and supported.
 If nobody but the author can decrypt the code, no great architecture will make the team happy.

-    This statements looks obvious, but it might take quite some time and effort before the team starts to consistently implement it and not just declare the principle.
-Do the regular refactoring in case you feel you can do the code a bit better and simpler.
+    This statements looks obvious, but it might take quite some time and effort before the team starts to consistently implement this principle and not just declare it.
+Do the regular refactoring whenever you feel you can make the code a bit better and simpler.
 All the source code should get reviewed and the most critical parts are better to be developed in pair.

 2. Fault tolerance